 - Records relating to procurement transactions conducted pursuant to the Virginia Public Procurement Act.
 See Va.
 Code § 2.2-4342.

-Furthermore, FOIA does not require agencies to provide records in response to a request by any person who is (1) incarcerated in a federal, state, or local correctional facility, or (2) civilly committed pursuant to the Sexually Violent Predators Act.
+Furthermore, FOIA does not require agencies to provide records in response to a request by incarcerated or civilly committed persons.
 See Va.
-Code § 2.2-3703(C)(i).
+Code § 2.2-3703(C).